lyteword/chspurgeon-tod/volume-7/psalm-135.md

 **Verse 20.** (*second clause* ).

-1\.The fear of God includes all religion.
+1\.
+The fear of God includes all religion.

-2\.The fear of the Lord suggests praise.
+2\.
+The fear of the Lord suggests praise.

-3\.The fear of the Lord renders praise acceptable.
+3\.
+The fear of the Lord renders praise acceptable.

 **Verse 21.**

-1\.The double fact.
+1\.
+The double fact.

 a) Blessing perpetually ascending from Zion to God.

 b) God perpetually blessing his people by dwelling with them in Zion.

-2\.The double reason for praise, which is found in the double fact, and concerns every member of the church.
+2\.
+The double reason for praise, which is found in the double fact, and concerns every member of the church.